sbt/website/src/reference/01-General-Info/06-Changes/05-Migrating-from-sbt-0.7.x-to-0.10.x.md

 #### Step 3: A technique for switching an existing project

-Here is a technique for switching an existing project to |version| while retaining the ability to switch back again at will.
+Here is a technique for switching an existing project to $app_version$ while retaining the ability to switch back again at will.
 Some builds, such as those with subprojects, are not suited for this technique, but if you learn how to transition a simple project it will help you do a more